atooma/doc-resonance-ai/docs/source/intro.rst

 The power of these apps is deployed by your Resonance AI Application.

-To set up a Resonance AI Application you need to have access to the Resonance Dashboard; create a Project to obtain an API Key to embed the SDK in your devices.
-Once you created a Project, you can deploy your API Key within your Resonance-powered apps and start making data useful for your business.
-Sign-in to https://console.resonance-ai.com
+You can access documentation about how the SDK works and how it can be embedded into any Android/iOS/Web application `here <add internal link>`_.

+Once you have your app running on many devices, you can enjoy the simplicity of managing your network from the `Resonance Dashboard <link to dashboard doc>`_.

 What We Believe?
 -----------------------------------------------------